celsiusnarhwal/reflex-export/README.md

 In the latter case, the virtual environment must be located in a `.venv` folder at the root of your Reflex project.

 > [!WARNING]
-> This means [Poetry](https://python-poetry.org) users must do one of the following prior to installing their project's dependencies:
+> [Poetry](https://python-poetry.org) users must do one of the following prior to installing their project's dependencies:
 > - set [`virtualenvs.in-project`](https://python-poetry.org/docs/configuration#virtualenvsin-project) to `true`
 > - set [`virtualenvs.create`](https://python-poetry.org/docs/configuration#virtualenvscreate) to `false`